 - (a) Auxiliary and Enhancement subject areas.

 - (b) Principal subject areas.

 - (c) Supplementary subject areas.

-- (d) Subject Specific Areas.
+- (d) Subject specific areas.

+- (e) Common mandatory courses.

-- (e) Inter-Faculty Subject Areas.
+- (f) Inter-Faculty subject areas.

 Credits earned in all course units, excluding the Auxiliary course units shall be considered in computing GPAs (Please see Section 4.4.4 for the definition of the GPA).
 However, obtaining a minimum grade in the Auxiliary Course Units shall be a requirement for the award of a degree.